ISISNeutronMuon/MDMC/tutorials/Solvating a Universe.md

 ### 3. ``solvent``

-In all cases, the following parameters must the desired density of the solvent you would like solvate with must be passed as a parameter in addition to a tolerance level within which you

 #### a) Using a solvent with pre-defined coordinates

 MDMC has a few in-built solvents that can be used to solvate your Universe.
-These have pre-defined atomic coordinates, Bonds, BondAngles, NonBondedInteractions, and that have been generated in simulation.
+These have pre-defined atomic coordinates, Bonds, BondAngles, NonBondedInteractions.

 Currently, the in-built solvents you can choose from are: